Mrelshimy/alx-system_engineering-devops/0x00-shell_basics/README.md

 - 13-symbolic_link creating symbolic link for /bin/ls
 - 14-copy_html copying all HTML files to parent directory without overwriting and updating old files
-- 100-lets_move script for moving all files starting with upper case letters to /tmp/u `
+- 100-lets_move script for moving all files starting with upper case letters to /tmp/u
+- 101-clean_emacs dcript for deleting files ensing with ~
+`